-What have hedge funds been doing with Servicemaster Global Holdings Inc (NYSE:SERV)?
+How are hedge funds trading ServiceMaster Global Holdings Inc (NYSE:SERV)?

-At the end of the third quarter, a total of 34 of the hedge funds tracked by Insider Monkey held long positions in this stock, a change of -3% from the second quarter.
-With hedgies’ positions undergoing their usual ebb and flow, there exists a few key hedge fund managers who were upping their stakes significantly (or already accumulated large positions).
+At the end of the fourth quarter, a total of 27 of the hedge funds tracked by Insider Monkey held long positions in this stock, a change of -25% from one quarter earlier.
+On the other hand, there were a total of 26 hedge funds with a bullish position in SERV a year ago.
+With hedgies’ capital changing hands, there exists an “upper tier” of notable hedge fund managers who were boosting their holdings considerably (or already accumulated large positions).